serverless/serverless/docs/01-guide/02-installation.md

 You can verify that Node.js is installed successfully by runnning `node --version` in your terminal.
 You should see the corresponding Node version number printed out.

-### Installing Serverless
+### Installing the Serverless Framework

-Great!
-Now we've got everything in place to install Serverless.
-Serverless can be easily installed via [npm](https://npmjs.org) which was installed alongside Node.js.
+Next, install the Serverless Framework via [npm](https://npmjs.org) which was already installed when you installed Node.js.

 Open up a terminal and type `npm install -g serverless` to install Serverless.

-Once the installation process is done you can verify that Serverless is installed successfully by running `serverless --version`
+Once the installation process is done you can verify that Serverless is installed successfully by running `serverless`.